Erin Morley: Career

+On operatic and concert stages, Morley has collaborated with celebrated conductors worldwide, including Riccardo Muti, Christian Thielemann, Riccardo Chailly, Gustavo Dudamel, Yannick Nézet-Séguin, Andris Nelsons, Seiji Ozawa, James Levine, and Bernard Haitink.
+Highlights of her concert performances include Orff's Carmina Burana with the Orchestre de Paris and with the Boston Symphony Orchestra at Tanglewood, Poulenc's Gloria with Houston Symphony Orchestra, Brahms' Ein deutsches Requiem with Orchestra of St. Luke's at Carnegie Hall, Beethoven's Missa Solemnis with the Chicago Symphony Orchestra, and Mozart's Mass in C Minor with the Mostly Mozart Festival at Lincoln Center, among many others.

 When the COVID-19 pandemic struck, Morley was set to sing the part of Sophie in Werther for the Met's music director, Yannick Nézet-Séguin.

 Personal life

 Morley is married to John D. Morley, a Yale law professor, and they have three children.
 She is a member of the Church of Jesus Christ of Latter-day Saints.

 Awards and honors

 In 2007, she received the Florence & Paul DeRosa Prize from the Juilliard Opera Center.
 She won 1st prize in the Jessie Kneisel Lieder Competition in 2002, 1st place in the Licia Albanese-Puccini Foundation Competition in 2006, 3rd place in London's Wigmore Hall International Song Competition in 2009, and received the Richard Tucker Career Grant in 2013.
 The Met Opera production of Der Rosenkavalier, featuring Morley as Sophie, was nominated for the 2019 Grammy Award for Best Opera Recording.
-In 2022, she shared a Grammy Award for Best Choral Performance for her work as a soloist in Mahler's Symphony No. 8, as performed with the Los Angeles Philharmonic under the direction of Gustavo Dudamel.
+She received the Beverly Sills Award in 2021.
+In 2022, she shared a Grammy Award for Best Choral Performance for her work as a soloist in Mahler's Symphony No. 8, as performed with the Los Angeles Philharmonic under the direction of Gustavo Dudamel and received a Grammy nomination for Eurydice (Metropolitan Opera) in 2022.
+In 2023, she was one of the recipients of the Opera News Awards.
+She was named ‘Chevalière dans l'Ordre des Arts et des Lettres’ by the French Minister of Culture in 2023, and the award was presented to her in Paris on February 5, 2024.